Tableau Certifications: Your Guide to Getting Certified

 Knowledge of the above is vital for effectively creating analyses in Tableau, so you probably have most of these skills already.
 If you don’t, it’s worth taking a refresher course first.
 It is a timed test, with only one hour to answer 30 questions, so you’ll want to be sure you know what you’re doing before you begin.

-Additional skills needed for the Tableau Desktop Certified Associate certification
+Additional skills needed for the Tableau Data Analyst certification

 The Tableau exam guide includes these additional skills: